 However, a disruptive gene can cause many of the eggs of the Araucana to fail to hatch.
-Therefore, the breed has become more and more rare, and many people prefer instead to breed the Easter Egger, which is also capable of producing blue eggs.
+Therefore, the breed has become rarer and rarer, and many people prefer instead to breed the Easter Egger, which is also capable of producing blue eggs.

 The Ameraucana chicken, on the other hand, was bred to be the answer to the unhealthy eggs problem of the Araucana.
 Ameraucanas were created when Araucanas were bred with other chickens in order to eliminate the problematic gene from the Araucana chickens.

 Easter Egger chickens have inherited traits and appearance features from both sides of their mixed ancestors, and because of this, many Easter Eggers look quite different from each other.

 However, they all share some similar characteristics that make them a popular breed.
 In fact, the popularity of the breed has never truly experienced a decrease, unlike many other different chicken varieties since the rise of the industrial hen.